wet-boew/wet-boew-drupal/modules/apps/wetkit_widgets/README.md

 Creates generic widget functionality to customize wide and far

 Important
-* This App is based on and often pulls upstream upstream from Panopoly Admin @ drupal.org/project/panopoly_widgets
+* This App is based on and often pulls upstream upstream from Panopoly Widgets @ drupal.org/project/panopoly_widgets
-* The latest upstream sync has been checked against commit: 811c8af (Verified)
+* The latest upstream sync has been checked against commit: 9ae1791 (Verified)
 * Panopoly Theme is the creation of a prolific drupaler with the handle Populist @ drupal.org/user/58600

 Key Features (Panopoly Widgets)